cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-homedepot.md

 ::: danger

-This is only needed on iOS 8.0 to 8.4, it is not needed for iOS 8.4.1 or for iOS 9.1 to 9.3.4.
+This is only needed on iOS 8.0 to 8.4.1, it is not needed for iOS 9.1 to 9.3.4.

 :::